How to Knit a Summer Sweater {FREE Pattern}

 The FREE simple lace sweater knitting pattern is provided below, friendly for beginner knitters.

-• but you can also get the ad-free, printable pdf pattern for the KNIT LACE SWEATER in the ETSY SHOP!
-The pdf has some helpful photos & diagrams included.
+- but you can also get the ad-free, printable pdf pattern for the KNIT LACE SWEATER in the ETSY SHOP!
+The pdf has some helpful photos & diagrams included, as well as seaming instructions.

 How to Make a Loose Knit Sweater